svandragt/wpdock/readme.md

 - no object cache plugin and container
 - no full page caching (I recommend Surge)
 - no webserver request caching
-- the `src/content/db.php` file was manually copied from the sqlite integration plugin's `db.copy`.
-- Site Health page errors.

 Why: